Shurandy Sambo

-Shurandy Ruggerio Sambo (born 19 August 2001) is a professional footballer who plays as a right back for Eredivisie club Sparta Rotterdam on loan from club Burnley.
+Shurandy Ruggerio Sambo (born 19 August 2001) is a professional footballer who plays as a right back for club Burnley.
 Born in the Netherlands, he represents the Curaçao national team.

 Club career

 PSV

 Sambo played youth football for SV Braakhuizen and PSV Eindhoven.
 In the winter break of the 2019–20 season, he was promoted to the reserve team, Jong PSV, competing in the second-tier Eerste Divisie.
 He made his debut on 13 January 2020 in a 0–0 league draw at home against Jong Ajax.

 In the 2020–21 season, Sambo made 35 appearances for Jong PSV, scoring six goals.
 He made his debut for the first team in the final matchday of the Eredivisie on 16 May 2021, coming off the bench for Armando Obispo in the 77th minute against Utrecht.

 On 15 August 2021, Sambo tore his anterior cruciate ligament during practice, sidelining him for the entire 2021–22 season.
 At the end of the season, on 28 April 2022, he extended his contract with PSV until 2024.